isomerpages/iras-taxacademy/_structured-tax-training/income-tax.md

 **All applications will be subject to shortlisting.**

-**Tax Academy will consider for exemptions on a case-to-case basis if participants have met the following criteria:**
+**Tax Academy will consider exemptions for (i), on a case-to-case basis if participants have met the following criteria:**

 **- at least 8 years working experience in tax**